LB--/events/README.md

 Take note of the differing locations of the keyword `const`.
 For processing events, the member function is `const`.
 For reacting to events, the events themselves are `const`.
+Don't vioate the two-phase dichotomy - if you want to do evil things, just use any other event library ever.

 ## Calling Events
 You can invoke `call()` to have any event be both `process()`ed and `react()`ed to.
 Events are called for the least derived classes first before moving on to more specific handling for more derived classes and finally reaching the most derived class.